 During the eighteenth and nineteenth centuries, there were a huge variety of vehicles.
 Because there were so many, it sometimes became confusing as to their names, where they originated from, and the differences between the vehicles.
 Thus, to help people understand titles, origins, and descriptions of vehicles from the 1700 and 1800s, here is a list from D to K. Continue reading →

-Le Chat Noir or The Black Cat was established by an unsuccessful painter named Louis Rodolphe Salis.
+Le Chat Noir or The Black Cat was the first cabaret in the modern sense and was established by an unsuccessful painter named Louis Rodolphe Salis.
 Salis’s father was a wine merchant in Chatellerault and wanted his son to be a tradesman.
 As Salis was unsuccessful in his chosen career, he began thinking about the maxims of his father and decided he needed to combine art and alcoholic beverages, thereby creating the idea of the modern cabaret.
 Salis’s idea was for patrons to sit at tables amid clouds of tobacco smoke, drink mugs of Bavarian beer, and enjoy a variety of stage acts, introduced by a master of ceremonies who interacted with the audience.

 Le Chat Noir supposedly acquired its name in one of two ways.
 One claim was that its name came from the discovery of a dead rat under a divan.
 The second claim is that it was named after a picture which appeared in one of the exhibitions in Paris, which was bought or presented to the inn by the artist and described in the following way: “A black cat is represented standing on the shoulder of a woman, whose white skin and corsage are liberally displayed.”
 Continue reading →